 This book project brought together expert philosophers, sociologists, political scientists, historians, and legal scholars to ask fundamental and pressing questions about philanthropy’s role in democratic societies.

-In an age when data and communications infrastructure undergird everything we do, many nonprofits and civil society organizations, this goes beyond compliance – they are seeking ways to responsibly govern the data they collect from, by, and of the communities they serve.
+In an age when data and communications infrastructure undergird everything we do, many nonprofits and civil society organizations are seeking ways to responsibly govern the data they collect from, by, and of the communities they serve.

 Digital data – from remote sensors, research, communications tools, donated human tissue and other sources – are becoming a key resource for social change in a number of settings.
 Using data well and ethically requires new skills, new thinking, and new codes of practice.